Pain Scale of Fine Line Tattoos: What to Expect

 That said, where you get tattooed makes a big difference.
 In this guide, we’ll break down the pain levels by body part, explain why some spots hurt more than others, and help you prepare with confidence.

-Fine line tattoos use a single needle or small grouping, which means:
+Fine line tattoos use a single needle or very small grouping, which means:

 • Less trauma to the skin